bohdon/maya-quickmenus/README.md

 ## Installation

-Download the [latest release](https://github.com/bohdon/maya-quickmenus/releases/latest) and unzip the contents into your `/maya/modules` folder.
-You may have to create the `modules` folder if it doesn't already exist.
+Download the [latest release](https://github.com/bohdon/maya-quickmenus/releases/latest) and unzip the contents into your `maya/modules` folder.
+You may have to create the folder if it doesn't already exist.
 - Windows: `C:/Users/<user>/Documents/maya/modules`
 - Mac: `/Users/<user>/Library/Preferences/Autodesk/maya/modules`

-Add the following to `userSetup.py`:
+Then add the following to your `userSetup.py` file.
+You may have to create the file as a new text document if it doesn't already exist.
+- Windows: `C:/Users/<user>/Documents/maya/scripts/userSetup.py`
+- Mac: `/Users/<user>/Library/Preferences/Autodesk/maya/scripts/userSetup.py`

+**userSetup.py:**
 ```python
 # enable RMB Marking Menu Hook
 import rmbmenuhook